-Every student pursuing a degree in Religious Studies needs to take a look at Luther College.
+Luther College is the optimum choice if you're considering majoring in Religious Studies.
 Students who graduate from the religion program earn about $38,218 in their early career salary and $72,936 in their mid-career salary.
 Decorah, Iowa gives you a quaint small-town ambiance for college students to grow in.

 St Olaf College is among your top options if you're planning on studying Religious Studies.
 This is a great option for students who have a preference for the charms of a simple college town.

 About 90.0% of St Olaf College students get some type of financial aid.
 About 92.0% of first-year students come back to this school for their next year.
 Interested in knowing more about St Olaf College's campus?
 Have a virtual tour.

 University of North Carolina at Chapel Hill is a good choice for individuals interested in a Religious Studies major.
 Graduates of the religion program make about $35,960 in their early career salary and $78,759 in their mid-career salary.
 University of North Carolina at Chapel Hill is among the largest schools in North Carolina.

 Only 1.8% of University of North Carolina at Chapel Hill graduates have defaulted on their student loans.
 That's impressive, because the national average is 7.0%.
 University of North Carolina at Chapel Hill does not require freshmen to live on-campus.
 A virtual tour is a great way to explore University of North Carolina at Chapel Hill.